 The most recognizable is the central "K" building (1909), designed by Alajos Hauszmann, the university's own professor (the best view of it is actually from the Pest side).
 Try to also get a glimpse of the library's impressive Gothic Revival reading room ("Kö" building).
 Finally, architecture buffs might enjoy the "R" building, erected in a socialist-realist style.
 It was the state-imposed architectural style of the early years of communism, best known for its primitive decorations featuring joyful laborers.
 (See our full list of Budapest's most interesting buildings.)

 After you've discovered the campus, try Stoczek canteen for a low-priced, stereotypical cafeteria lunch surrounded by students and academic staff.
+Another great option is the butcher shop on Budafoki Street, and old-school eatery hawking roast sausages, pork belly, and fried schnitzels.
 Across the campus are two adorable "mom-and-pop" designer stores run by local artists.
 Fiók for Graphics sells cute stationery, while Repertory specializes in jewelry and clothing.

 It's time for drinks?
 The good news is that you have several options to choose from.
 Back on Bartók Béla Boulevard is Szatyor, Buda's take on the ruin bar theme.
 Gdansk Bookstore Café attracts the city's Polish expat community with bohemian-intellectual vibes.
 Craft beer fans should settle in to the below-ground KEG Sörművház for hop-forward IPAs made by local breweries.
 During the warm months, Pagony offers an atypical way of enjoying a thermal bath (or whatever has remained of it).
 Wine lovers: head to Palack for an array of local vinos.